-The General Manager of Australian Institute of International Understanding (AIIU) is committed to promoting and protecting the welfare and human rights of people that interact with, or are affected by, its work (wherever those operations might be) - particularly those that may be at risk of abuse, neglect or exploitation.
+The General Manager of AIIU is committed to promoting and protecting the welfare and human rights of people that interact with the organisation, or are affected by, its work (wherever those operations might be) - particularly those that may be at risk of abuse, neglect or exploitation.
 AIIU has no tolerance for abuse, neglect or exploitation and will take a survivor-centric approach in all that AIIU does.